simulatino/trimtrailingwhitespaces/README.md

     Note for Windows users:
-    If you do not have libmagic installed, the script will fall back to only trim files with the following extensions: .mo,.mos,.c,.h,.cpp,.txt
+    If you do not have libmagic installed, the script will fall back to only trim files with the following extensions:
+        .mo,.mos,.c,.h,.cpp,.txt,.order

     Options:
         -h, --help